davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     exposes the pointer load to CSE and code hoisting optimizations.

   inv:call inv:call2 inv:fp
-    Use the inv algorithm for initial
+    Use the :samp:`inv` algorithm for initial
-    code generation, but if the code stays unoptimized, revert to the call, call2, or fp strategies, respectively.
+    code generation, but if the code stays unoptimized, revert to the :samp:`call`, :samp:`call2`, or :samp:`fp` strategies, respectively.
 Note that the potentially-trapping side effect of division by zero is carried by a separate instruction, so it is possible that all the integer instructions are hoisted out, but the marker for the side effect stays where it is.